-She recommended good ideas for a few things that would not cost a terrific amount of money and effort expected to come primarily from the owners of the various buildings and through volunteers.
+She recommended good ideas for a few things that would not cost a terrific amount of money and effort, both of which are expected to come primarily from the owners of the various buildings and through volunteers.
 It was somewhat ironic that the presenter, when she mentioned the need to employ volunteers, pointed into the direction of two men in the audience who had spent the last two years devoting themselves full-time to the construction of the race track for the Bruderheim chuck-wagon and chariot races.
 One of those men is 73 years old, and the other is in his mid-eighties.

 One particular item of discussion was a two-story building that existed in Bruderheim for about a hundred years, with its original splendor (it’s definitely worth restoring and preserving) not ever having been restored or preserved.
 The building is owned by a 94-year-old man who lives in a modern house in Bruderheim.
 That historical building is now boarded up, has not been used and not even been painted for many years.
 It has a roof that deteriorated to the point that it is losing large areas of its shingles.